wp-plugins/image-zoom/readme.txt

 2. An image zommed

 == Changelog ==

+= 1.6.3 =
+* You can now disable the button if you do not like them

 = 1.6.2 =
 * Add a new theme with button out of the image